ome/design/webgateway_json_api.md

     Name        Type        Description
     ------------------------------------------------------------------
-    page        Number      Page number, starting at page=1 (default) Can use page=0 to disable pagination return all results limit       Number      The size of each page.
-The default can be set in
+    page        Number      Page number, starting at page=1 (default) Can use page=0 to disable pagination and return all results limit       Number      The size of each page.
+The default is 200 and can be set by
                             $ bin/omero config set omero.web.page_size 100
+    normalize   Boolean     Place Experimenters and Groups into top-level lists instead of nesting within objects
+    childCount  Boolean     Use ?childCount=true to include an omero:childCount attribute for container objects

 Error handling
 --------------